DarioLuque/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [x] Why would you use class component over function components (removing hooks from the question)?

+We should use class components whenever we need to implement logic or state, while main usage of function components is displaying UI and rendering data passed via props from class components.
+Class component allow us use react lifecycle methods.

-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.

+1. constructor() used to initialize our class with the data; used to load in initial state data to render() when triggered UI gets rendered to the DOM as it gives JSX code to the dom.
+2. The render() method is involved in mounting phase and updating phase
+3. componentDidMount() is a method called once in the component life cycle, it is a place to make API calls as the component is already mounted.

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+Custom hooks are hooks that let us extract components logic into the functions that can be use by other components.

 - [ ] Why is it important to test our apps?

+Testing applications reduces risk of bugs, increased app quality and is better prepared for changes and refactoring.

 ## Project Set Up